Have you thought about the type of care and medical treatment you may want should you ever become unable to make decisions or speak for yourself?

 Please remember to bring your or your loved one’s Advance Directive to the hospital.

-The Patient Self-Determination Act was passed by Congress in 1990.
-Under this act, healthcare institutions are required to inform their patients and their communities about their rights to make decisions concerning their medical care.
-Accepting care, refusing care, and making advance directives about their care are included under these rights.
+The Patient Self-Determination Act, passed by Congress in 1990, requires that healthcare institutions inform their patients and communities about their rights regarding medical care decisions.
+These rights encompass accepting care, refusing care, and creating advance directives for their healthcare.

 Virginia Advance Directive Form for Healthcare with Sections for Medical and End-of-Life Care (pdf)